afni/afni_ci_test_data/README.md

 When new tests are added, or the expected output of a particular test changes you will need to add some more data to this repository.
 Follow these instructions to do this...

 Be very careful that the behavior from your tested function and the test is what you want.
 This will create the new "correct" output.
 It is best to run all of the test commands inside the development container.
-This will reduce confusing results on circleci.
+This will reduce confusing results on circleci (variation in the output due to differences in environment).
 The best way to start a container is to follow the instructions emitted when you attempt to run container testing in debug mode i.e. `run_afni_tests.py -d container`

 1. Run all tests (they should all pass except the ones you wish to create data for)